Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-\begin{remark} Because we are in the non-exact setting, changes in area affect calculations.
-In particular, homotoping $\gamma_{L_j}$ and $\delta_{K_j}$ (staying away from the critical values) to different choices then isotopes the Lagrangians above them and affects disc area calculations in the Fukaya category according to the formula \cite[Proposition 6.10]{ACLL_Bfield}.
-However, in a symplectic Landau-Ginzburg model, the calculations split into fiber and base contributions because the Lagrangian isotopies (coming from parallel transport over homotopies) are exact \cite[Lemma 2.1]{ACLL_LG}, and different choices are therefore absorbed into $C$ by \cite[Corollary 2.4]{ACLL_LG}. \end{remark}
+Because we are in the non-exact setting, changes in area affect calculations.
+In particular, homotoping $\gamma_{L_j}$ and $\delta_{K_j}$ (staying away from the critical values) to different choices then isotopes the Lagrangians above them by parallel transport and affects disc area calculations in the Fukaya category according to the formula \cite[Proposition 6.10]{ACLL_Bfield}.
+However, in a symplectic Landau-Ginzburg model, the calculations split into fiber and base contributions because the Lagrangian isotopies are exact \cite[Lemma 2.1]{ACLL_LG}.
+Therefore, different choices can be absorbed into $C$ by \cite[Corollary 2.4]{ACLL_LG}. \end{proof}